-But, snorkeling isn’t everyday life (in the best way possible) and a variety of new factors like oceans, snorkel masks, and plenty of other things come into play.
+But, snorkeling isn’t everyday life (in the best way possible) and a variety of new factors like oceans, snorkel masks, and plenty of other things come into play if I’m thinking about how to snorkel with contacts.
 Usually, I wouldn’t think much about it, but since snorkeling isn’t everyday life, it’s smart to look into how these factors might affect my eyes to make sure that I can stay safe and healthy.

 That kind of sounds like a bummer.
-But, let’s look at what all of this really means, and what you need to know if you wear soft contacts, hard contacts, or contacts of the gas-permeable variety and want to be able to see well while snorkeling.
+But, let’s look at what all of this really means for snorkeling with contact lenses (or swimming or diving with contact lenses), and what you need to know if you wear soft contacts, hard contacts, or contacts of the gas-permeable variety and want to be able to see well while snorkeling.

-One of the tricky things around considering wearing contact lenses while snorkeling is that people do definitely do it, and wearing soft contact lenses (not hard or gas-permeable contacts) seems to rarely cause issues while snorkeling [source].
-That might make it seem like wearing contacts in the water is more than fine and an open-and-shut case, but there’s more to the story.
+One of the tricky things around considering snorkeling with contact lenses is that people definitely do it, and wearing soft contact lenses (not hard or gas-permeable contacts) seems to rarely cause issues while snorkeling [source].
+That might make it seem like wearing contacts in the ocean is more than fine and an open-and-shut case, but there’s more to the story.

 Pretty much all water is home to various sorts of microbes and bacteria.
 Generally, these microbes and bacteria don’t cause us much trouble, and when it comes to the eyes, our natural system does a pretty good job of flushing most anything out that might make its way in.
 This is a daily occurrence even during something like showering.